-Clean-up Tip #4 – If It’s Heavy, It’s Worth Something
+How to Thrift Tip #4: If It’s Heavy, It’s Worth Something

 I ended up putting it on top of my master bedroom dresser!
-(Click here to see the dresser makeover)
+(Click here to see this thrifted dresser BEFORE & AFTER!)

-(…just be sure it’s good quality otherwise, and you’re confident you can fix it without spending a boatload of money).
+Just be sure it’s good quality otherwise and you’re confident you can fix it without spending a boatload of money.
 A lot of people walk right on by the broken stuff.
 Not you.
 Not me.
 We know better.
-Because most things can be fixed, sanded, painted.
+Because most things can be fixed, sanded, painted, or stripped.
 I saw this chair for about $30 I think, and it looked decent….

-….until I got closer: it has some loose legs:
+….until I got closer: it had some loose legs:

 These French Provincial pieces were a steal, but when you looked closer:

-It actually is the exact French Provincial desk that I made over some time ago.
+(Pssss….It’s the exact French Provincial desk makeover that I completed some time ago).

 Want More Thrift??